History of Our Agency

 First-Ever STEM Camp

-Two years later on June 2018, DHHSC partnered with National Technology Institute for the Deaf (NTID), Department of Rehabilitation, and Fresno State University (FSU) in hosting the first ever camp in California for Deaf and Hard of Hearing high school students.
+Two years later in June 2018, DHHSC partnered with National Technology Institute for the Deaf (NTID), Department of Rehabilitation, and Fresno State University (FSU) in hosting the first ever STEM/vocational camp in California for Deaf and Hard of Hearing high school students.

 2nd Augmentation From CDSS